 Storm Doors vs. Screen Doors

-While a storm door does appear much like a screen door, using the two terms interchangeably is a mistake.
+While a storm door does appear much like a screen door, it's a mistake to use the two terms interchangeably.

 Screen doors are exactly what they sound like: a door with a screen.

-While the frame can be made of a variety of materials, the most common types have wooden frames and very few components.
-They provide protection from pests and bugs while letting in air continuously.
+While the frame can be made of a variety of materials, the most common types of screen doors have wooden frames and very few components.
+They provide protection from pests and bugs while continuously letting in fresh air and light.

 Storm doors have a few more parts and pieces to them.
-The biggest difference between storm doors and screen doors is the addition of glass panels in a storm door.
+The biggest difference between storm doors and screen doors is that storm doors have glass panels in them instead of screens.

 The glass panel comes in various sizes depending on the style of storm door.
 Usually, the glass panels can slide up and down, or be removed completely so you can directly control the airflow into your home.

-However, when the glass panels are closed, an extra layer of protection and security is added to your entryway.
+However, when the glass panels are closed, you have an extra layer of protection and security in your entryway.